learnbyexample/learn_gnuawk/gnu_awk.md

 $ echo 'cue us on this example' | awk -v q="'" '{gsub(/\w+/, q "&" q)} 1'
 'cue' 'us' 'on' 'this' 'example'

+# the above solution is simpler to write as a script
 $ cat quotes.awk
 {
     gsub(/\w+/, "'&'")